Tampa International Airport Express Facility

 This site is not affiliated with FedEX Corp.

-See FedEx McDonnell Douglas MD11F jets lined up
+See FedEx McDonnell Douglas MD11F jets lined up at the Memphis hub

 The cargo section is directly behind the partition behind the seats.
 In the above left photo, a person can be seen crouching at the small access door to the cargo area at the upper right of the photo.
 Above right photo shows view through this access door.